without Internet Explorer,

 in 1280 x 960 resolution

-The real spotlight here is definitely on the drummer and vocalist, especially the drummer.
-If you were a fan of Annotation of an Autopsy's II: The Reign of Darkness album because of Lyn Jeff's outstanding skinswork, well he has an even more insane performance here.
-Jeffs plays at such a speed, you even have yourself worried at times if the guy is gonna hurt himself playing at the rate he does, but alas at other times, you find his creditability of loving a good blast beat - even over the band's slower sections - a tad annoying and eventually you'll be wanting him to slow down (and not because of worry of injury either).
+The real spotlight here is definitely on the drummer.
+Lyn Jeffs is an absolute madman.
+If you were a fan of Annotation of an Autopsy's II: The Reign of Darkness album because of Jeff's outstanding skinswork...well, he has an even more insane performance here.
+Jeffs plays at such a speed that you even have yourself worried at times if the guy is gonna hurt himself playing at the rate he does, but alas at other times you find his credibility of loving a good blast beat, even over the band's slams, a tad annoying and eventually you'll be wanting him to slow down (and not because of worry of injury, either).

-As if that isn't enough, the drums are mastered much higher than every other instrument on the album, so when his crazy blasts come it, it drowns out the guitar work in some sections leaving the band's guitarists to shame, so with that said you can leave your hopes of even hearing a note from the bassist to rest.
-Kind of a bummer being that the guitarwork on this release is actually better than average most of the time.
+As if that isn't enough, the drums are mastered much higher than every other instrument on the album, so when his crazy blasts come they drown out the guitar work in some sections, leaving the band's guitarists to shame, so with that said you can leave your hopes of even hearing a note from the bassist to rest.
+Kind of a bummer being that the guitar work on this release is actually better than average most of the time.

 As for vocals, Jason Evans possesses a range greater than most extreme metal vocalists you've heard.
-Over the main corse of the album, he prefers a deep full-throated Whitechapel-esque guttural, but at other times; takes use of a Job for a Cowboy roaring growl and a The Black Dahlia Murder shriek.
+Over the main course of the album, he prefers a deep, full-throated Dying Fetus-esque guttural, but at other times he takes use of a Job for a Cowboy roaring growl and a The Black Dahlia Murder shriek.
 The guttural is definitely more abundant than his other ranges, but at other times (especially by the album's climax) he begins to combine different gurgles and growls, giving it a fresh and unexpected sound.
 In fact, I would encourage more vocalists to take inspiration from Evans instead of just using the same two or three vocal styles throughout their entire album.

-My bottom line is the record is fresh, not too long, extremely brutal and a very fun listen.
+My bottom line is the record is fresh, not too long, extremely brutal, and a very fun listen.
 My only complaints (as stated above) is the somewhat poor track mastering and how the drumming in some cases gets a tad overwhelming with its ultra-fast playing style.
-I would certainly recommend this debut to fans of Thy Art Is Murder, Abnormality and Trigger the Bloodshed.
+I would certainly recommend this debut to fans of Thy Art Is Murder, Whoretopsy, Abominable Putridity, Awaiting the Autopsy, Disfiguring the Goddess, and Trigger the Bloodshed.
 Let's just hope by years to come, Jeffs doesn't find himself with a bad case of carpal tunnel.